rumix-id/flying-chess/README.md

 📦 Load Extension: Click the Load unpacked button and select your project folder.
 ✨ Done: The "Flying Chess" extension is ready to use and ready to learn!
 ```
-## ⚠️ Important Note (Disclaimer)
-This repository is published solely for the purposes of learning and technical research on cybersecurity and web automation.
+## ⚠️ Important Note (Disclaimer): This repository is published solely for the purposes of learning and technical research on cybersecurity and web automation.
 The developers do not support or encourage the misuse of this tool for cheating in official competitions.
 Understanding how this system works is expected to help web developers build more robust bot defense and detection systems in the future.
 ## 💎 Kredit Sumber
 This project uses the [Stockfish](https://stockfishchess.org/) Chess Engine (via stockfish.js) as the core of chess position data calculations.
 We greatly appreciate the outstanding contributions of the Stockfish open-source community in advancing global chess analysis technology.